-FAQ for motorbikes
+FAQ for motorcycles

-FAQ for motorbikes
+FAQ for motorcycles

-Our product ranges are developed to give the best combined performance between the front and rear tyres.
+Our product ranges are developed to give the best combined performance between the front and rear tires.
 This is why we strongly recommend that you use a single type for your vehicle, even if mixing different types is possible.

 The mandatory pressure for road use is set by the manufacturer.
 It can be found in the Owner's Manual of the vehicle or on the vehicle itself.
 The inflation pressure indicated in these documents is for inflation when cold.
 In the absence of these documents, contact the manufacturer network.
-NB: The maximum pressure indicated on the tyre should under no circumstances be considered safe for road usage.
+NB: The maximum pressure indicated on the tire should under no circumstances be considered safe for road usage.

-The inflation pressure for track use is indicated in the Michelin tyre documentation for track product ranges.
+The inflation pressure for track use is indicated in the Michelin tire documentation for track product ranges.
 It may also be consulted online at "Passion for riding" / "On track".
 If you do not have this information to hand, refer to the manufacturer's recommended pressure.

 When and how do I check pressure?

-Never bleed air from a hot tyre.
+Never bleed air from a hot tire.
 This may result in reduced operating air pressure.
-Correct inflation is essential for user safety, comfort and tyre durability.
+Correct inflation is essential for user safety, comfort and tire durability.
 Compliance with manufacture recommendations as to inflation pressures is a key factor for road holding, both in a straight line and when cornering, even at moderate speeds and during braking.
 Driving at pressures other than those recommended may result in premature wearing of the tyre and, in the case of under-inflation, irreversible damage to the tyre.

 What are the consequences of under- or over-inflation?

-Correct inflation is essential for user safety, comfort and tyre durability.
+Correct inflation is essential for user safety, comfort and tire durability.
 Compliance with manufacture recommendations on inflation pressures is a key factor for road holding, both in a straight line and when cornering, even at moderate speeds and during braking.

 - some are directly within the control of the motorcyclist: inflation pressure, the load being transported, speed of vehicle, driving habits (braking and acceleration);